 If you gain a podium place (1st – 3rd) please make sure you arrange to be at the presentations.
 It is seen to be very disrespectful to your fellow competitors if you do not make it.
 You can also thank your sponsors on the podium.

-Race Numbers will be allocated at registration.
+Race Numbers will be allocated at registration, please pick them up at least 30 minutes before your race.
 To ensure we can continue to provide